When to Sign Up for Medicare: Key Enrollment Periods Explained

 Neither Medical Mutual nor any of its agents or Medicare Supplement insurance plans are connected with or endorsed by the U.S. or state government, Social Security or federal Medicare program.
 Individuals who call the phone number listed will speak with a licensed insurance agent.

-This policy has exclusions, limitations, reduction of benefits and terms under which the policy may be continued in force or discontinued.
+Exclusions, limitations, reduction of benefits and terms under which the policy may be continued in force or discontinued.
 For costs and complete details of the coverage, call or write your insurance agent or Medical Mutual.

-Medicare Supplement products marketed by Medical Mutual will be underwritten by Medical Health Insuring Corporation of Ohio.
+Medicare Supplement products marketed by Medical Mutual may be underwritten by Medical Mutual of Ohio and/or one of its affiliates, including MedMutual Life Insurance Company and Medical Health Insuring Corporation of Ohio, collectively referred to as Medical Mutual.
 Contact will be made by a licensed insurance agent or insurer.
 The amount of benefits provided depends upon the plan selected and the premium will vary with the amount of the benefits selected.
 Medical Mutual is a registered trademark of Medical Mutual of Ohio.